deepdrive/deepdrive/README.md

 #### Cloud

-We highly recommend Paperspace's ML-in-a-Box machine which already has Tensorflow installed and just requires
+We highly recommend Paperspace's ML-in-a-Box public template which already has Tensorflow installed and just requires

 ```
 python install.py